 MariaDB vs MySQL

 Both MariaDB and MySQL are open-source software.
-However, MySQL has proprietary code in their enterprise version.
+However, MySQL has proprietary code in their enterprise edition.
 Even though the expectations are for these two DBs to be similar, their gap has increased over the years.
 Across the versions, there are tens, if not hundreds, of differences between the two.

 MariaDB developers post these differences in releases in their incompatibility documentation.